 The list above is based on data collected in Florida, the largest no-fault state.

 No Fault Insurance States

 No-fault insurance only matters to you if you live in one of the states highlighted in blue or green on the map below.

 No Fault Insurance Requirements by State

 |States||PIP Coverage Requirements|

 The remaining 38 states are “tort” states, which have a different system for paying for minor injuries.

-The alternative to “no-fault” insurance laws is a “tort” system for paying claims for personal injuries.
-In these states, the at-fault driver – and that driver’s insurance – are responsible for compensating everyone injured in the accident.
-In tort states, there are no restrictions on the right to sue after an accident, even if a motorist chooses to purchase PIP insurance.
+The alternative to “no-fault” insurance laws is a “tort” system of insurance for personal injury claims.
+In “tort” states, the at-fault driver and their insurance company are responsible for compensating individuals that they injure in a car accident.
+There are also no restrictions on the right to sue after an accident in tort states, even if a motorist chooses to purchase PIP insurance.